Sedition Caucus: Effect on political donations

 In July 2021, Toyota announced it would no longer donate to members of Congress who voted against certifying the 2020 election.
 Toyota again resumed donations in April 2022.

 Other uses

-Following the events at the U.S. Capitol, the editorial board of The Capital Times, a newspaper in Madison, Wisconsin, argued that the Wisconsin Legislature has its own Sedition Caucus, referencing 15 state legislators who signed a letter to Vice President Mike Pence asking him to reject the Electoral College vote certification.
+Following the events at the U.S. Capitol, the editorial board of The Capital Times, a newspaper in Madison, Wisconsin, argued that the Wisconsin Legislature has its own Sedition Caucus: 15 state legislators who signed a letter to Vice President Mike Pence asking him to reject the Electoral College vote certification.

-After the second impeachment trial of Trump in 2021, which was related to the insurrection, John Nichols used the term to instead describe the 43 Republican senators who voted not to convict Trump.
+After the second impeachment trial of Trump in 2021, which was related to the insurrection, journalist John Nichols used the term to describe the 43 Republican senators who voted not to convict Trump.

 Members of Congress described by the term

 A total of 147 members of Congress voted in some form to invalidate the electoral college vote count of the 2020 presidential election: 139 in the House of Representatives, and 8 in the Senate.